NissanJK/BookHaven-Client/README.md

-# Library Management System - Client Side (BookHaven)
+# BookHaven - Client Side (Library Management System)

 ## Purpose
 The client-side of **BookHaven**, an intuitive and responsive platform for library management.
 It allows users to explore books, borrow or return them, and administrators to manage the library catalog.